 All You Need To Know About Vaccination Passports

-Since last year, a lot of new things have been introduced to cope up with the changing times.
+Since the novel COVID 19 pandemic, a lot of new things have been introduced to cope up with the changing times.
 First came the masks and sanitizers, then we saw contact tracing apps making the rounds.
-And now people are talking about vaccination passports.
+And of late, many countries are talking about or adopting vaccination passports.

 But few would know that vaccination passports aren’t a novel concept.
 In 1930, the WHO (World Health Organization) created the Yellow Card or Carte Jaune – a paper document for proof of vaccination against a deadly virus called the Yellow fever.
 And countries, around the world, used it to curb the spread of the disease.

 However, a technology implementation that will allow people to show a QR code or their vaccination status via an app is something new.
 The past few months have witnessed various changes in the plans by states, countries, and private firms to roll out vaccination passports – digital or a document.
 If you are planning business travel for your employees and want to know about vaccination passports in and out, here’s a detailed read for you.

 What Exactly Is A Vaccination Passport?

 A vaccine passport is a credential or evidence to confirm if a person has been vaccinated, tested negative, or recovered from a particular disease to enable travel.
 It can be digital – in the form of an app, a QR code – or a document.
 Digital vaccine passports are being preferred as they are difficult to forge and they can help restore the confidence of international travelers as well as the people residing in the country.